 I wish I knew this in my middle school years….I can recall how atrocious my shot looked.

-A study by Savas (2018) looked into a group of male professional basketball players.
-They had these player undergo a 12-week basketball personal training program which involved 3 different microcycles (a new cycle every four weeks).
+A study by Savas (2018) analyzed a group of male professional basketball players.
+They had these players undergo a 12-week basketball personal training program that involved 3 different microcycles (a new cycle every four weeks).
 This research group wanted to see if strength training would increase the shooting percentage for:

 - Free throws

 After 12-weeks of strength training, the players had better accuracy or increased accuracy of their jump shots across the board.
 Man if I knew this and it only took me 12 weeks to get that strong I would have signed up immediately so I could have some range past the 3 point line.

 Strength Training Improves Athleticism and Confidence in Basketball Players

 If you were a small kid like I was, it is easy to become discouraged against bigger players.
 You see all these players who are bigger, stronger and taller than you.
 These players can push you around and are sometimes just as fast and agile-no fair!

 A study by Bayram (2016) analyzed the effects of a 6-week plyometric program on basketball skills (passing, dribbling, defensive position, vertical jump, etc.).
 After the six weeks, their skills significantly improved, as well as their endurance.
 Another interesting note is the player’s confidence also improved in 6-weeks!
 These changes were noted to show that the athlete wanted to work even harder in training.
 Having the confidence in your body allows one to push harder in workouts.
 With just 6 weeks with a basketball personal trainer, you are telling me that I can be a more athletic individual?
 Maybe I can actually get above the rim on a dunk unlike Steph in the video below.

 Conclusion on the Effects of a Basketball Personal Trainer